techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-3-lazy-loading-modules.md

 Lazy loading refers to the process of loading chunks of code (such as a component, directive or pipe) when it's requested not when the app is loading.
 The most obvious benefit of lazing loading is the increased performance especially when the app is starting.

+## Create an Ionic 5/Angular Project with Lazy Loading

-To demonstrate how we can lazy load a component or page,let's create a new Ionic 4 project based on Angular and the blank template:
+To demonstrate how we can lazy load a component or page, let's create a new Ionic 5 project based on Angular and the blank template:

     ionic start lazy-loading-demo blank